umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

 ### AnnoControlComponent

 This component will build out the DOM based on information passed in from the Drupal attachment process (provided by the PHP side of this plugin).
 The AnnoController instance will bind to the same container as passed to this component after this component is finished adding the appropriate elements to the DOM.

-    MITHgrid.defaults 'OAC.Client.StreamingVideo.Drupal.AnnoControlComponent',
+    Drupal.defaults 'AnnoControlComponent',
       events:
         onModeChange: null